brooklynrail/brooklynrail-platform/content/events/2021/11/holiday-screening-louise-bourgeois-ilya-and-emilia-kabakov.md

 **[Poetry from the November 2021 issue →](https://brooklynrail.org/2021/11/poetry)**

-🙏 A special thanks to Amei Wallach for making this virtual screening possible!
+🙏 A special thanks to Amei Wallach and the Easton Foundation for making this virtual screening possible!